Frequently Asked Questions

-Why do you need Standardized Patient?
+Why do you need Standardized Patients?
 I thought medical students learned on real patients?

 U of M students do work with real patients in supervised clinical experiences.
 However, SPs provide a safe and controlled learning environment in preparation for a real patient encounter.
 A large number of students can consecutively interview an SP and each time the SP can behave as though it were the first time in the clinic for the same complaint.
 Thus, every student gets the chance to demonstrate his/her clinical skills in the same situation.
-It makes it a fair exam and learning experience for everyone.
+SP exercises provide a fair exam and learning experience for each student.

 How do I know what to say when the medical student interviews me?

 You will be carefully trained to portray a specific patient.
-You will learn the complete medical history, using your own history whenever possible.
-As the patient, you will be able to tell the student details about your life such as your work, family, and hobbies.
-You will be trained to portray the patient's appropriate emotional state.
+You will learn the complete medical history.
+As the patient, you will be trained to tell the student details about your life such as your work, family, and hobbies.
+SP training also involves details about the patient's emotional state.
 For cases requiring a physical exam you will know how to move as that patient would and also simulate findings while being examined.
 You will also be trained to give feedback after being interviewed or examined, allowing the student to hear constructive feedback from the patient he/she just interviewed or examined.

 Will I undergo a physical exam or have to remove my clothing?

 For patient cases that require no physical examination, SPs wear street clothes.
-If the students are expected to perform a physical examination, you may be required to wear a hospital gown.
-The cases that require these physical examinations are clearly outlined for SPs prior to their agreement to participate in them.
+If students are expected to perform a physical examination, SPs wear a hospital gown.
+Most cases require a physical examination; this is clearly outlined for SPs prior to their agreement to participate.